Li River: Geology

-Fengcong karst dominates the course of the Li River and is defined as a group of limestone hills with a common limestone base, with deep depressions or dolines between the peaks, and sometimes described as peak cluster depression karst.
+Fengcong karst dominates the course of the Li River and is defined as a group of limestone hills with a common limestone base, with deep depressions (or dolines) between the peaks, and sometimes described as peak cluster depression karst.
 Hundreds of caves are present in this terrain, with 23 having passages longer than -1 km alongside the Li River gorge.
 The longest is the Guanyan Cave System which extends from Caoping to Nanxu.

 Fenglin dominates the area around Yangshuo and south of Guilin and is defined as isolated limestone hills separated by a flat limestone surface generally covered by loose sediments, and sometimes described as a peak forest plain.
 The best-known fenglin is the tower karst around Yangshuo.
 These towers consist of strong and massive limestone forming near vertical sides with base diameters less than 1.5 times their height.
 The heights of the towers range from 30 to 80 m in the central basin but can be as high as 300 m near the Fengcong.
 Fenglin evolves from Fengcong by slow and continuous tectonic uplift, associated with the Himalayan orogenic zone, and even slower erosion of the towers.

-Famous Show caves in the Guilin area include Qixing Dong and Luti Dong.
+Famous show caves in the Guilin area include the Qixing Dong and the Luti Dong.